-3. Prior to the commencement of development, details and representative samples of the external materials (natural stone and natural slate) of construction to be used on the walls and roofs of the development shall be submitted to and approved in writing by the Local Planning Authority.
+3. Prior to the commencement of built development above ground, details and representative samples of the external materials of construction to be used on the walls and roofs of the development shall be submitted to and approved in writing by the Local Planning Authority.
 The development shall thereafter only be carried out in accordance with the approved details.

 Reason: To ensure a satisfactory appearance to the development, having regard to the character of the local area, in accordance with Policy SP5 of Burnley's Local Plan (July 2018).
-The material details are required prior to the commencement of development to ensure that the approved materials are available for use at the appropriate stage of the development.
+The material details are required prior to the commencement of above ground works to ensure that the approved materials are available for use at the appropriate stage of the development.

-4. Prior to the commencement of development, a scheme of landscaping, to include details of all retained trees and new tree and shrub planting, to include native species on and near to site boundaries and within the development site (noting species, plant sizes/heights on planting and proposed numbers/ densities where appropriate), shall be submitted to and approved in writing by the Local Planning Authority.
+4. No development shall commence other than site clearance, remediation and preparatory works until a scheme of landscaping, to include details of all retained trees and new tree and shrub planting, to include native species on and near to site boundaries and within the development site (noting species, plant sizes/heights on planting and proposed numbers/ densities where appropriate), has beensubmitted to and approved in writing by the Local Planning Authority.

 Reason: In order to ensure a satisfactory scheme of landscaping that provides biodiversity and visial benefits to the site, in accordance with Policies NE4, SP5 and NE1 of Burnley's Local Plan (July 2018).
-The scheme is required prior to the commencement of development to ensure that the works are agreed early in the process in order that they can be carried out at the appropriate stage of the development.
+The scheme is required prior to the commencement of above ground works to ensure that the works are agreed early in the process in order that they can be carried out at the appropriate stage of the development.